0margm3/atm-simulation/README.md

 containing the userid inside, a six digit number id, e.i., 123456 and this id must be registered at the database.

-the database is formatted as
+the database is formatted as:
 #number Lastname Firstname MiddleName #Balance #six_digit_number_id #six_digit_number_pin

 ex: 0 Smith John BatongBakal 420 694201 123456